This Azure article will discuss how to create Azure storage accounts using Azure Portal, PowerShell, and Azure CLI.

 Follow the below steps to create the storage account

-Step-3: Click on the + Add button from the Storage accounts (classic) window.
+3. Click the + Add button from the Storage accounts (classic) window.

 - Subscription: Select your subscription details.

-- Resource group: Select your existing resource group or you can create a new one by clicking on the Create new link.
+- Resource group: Select your existing resource group or create a new one by clicking on the Create new link.

 - Storage account name: Provide a valid name for your storage account.